Birthday giftfic for NHOrus, not all that belated compared to some other giftfics I owe. I hope you enjoy it!

 "And the corridors between here and your quarters."

-"You're unarmored, and everyone had enough advance notice.
-If you don't want to be in anyone else's way, then get your aft moving," Zero said, pointing to the door.
+"You're unarmored, and immune, and everyone had enough advance notice.
+If you don't want to be in anyone else's way, then get your aft moving," Zero said, pointing.

 "What do you think?"